Lololegeek/live-server-speed-edition/README.md

 1. Open a folder in VS Code
 2. (Optional) Set your language: Go to Settings > liveServerSpeed.language
-3. Click Start Fast HTTP in the status bar
+3. Click Start Live Server SE in the status bar
 4. Choose your preferred view (browser or WebView)
-5. Edit your files — the page reloads automatically after two seconds 💨
+5. Edit your files — the page reloads automatically after one second 💨

 📦 Installation
 Install from the Visual Studio Code Marketplace Or via CLI: